 You can connect with other 23andMe users through the Your Connections feature or in the DNA Relatives feature.

-After you have connected with a close relative, your updated results will be available within a few (typically three to five) business days.
+After you have connected with a parent, your updated results will be available within a few (typically three to five) business days.
 You can confirm this update by checking the Change Log in the Scientific Details section of the Ancestry Composition report.
 This log will update and display when phasing was completed and which relatives you are phased against; one parent or both parents:

 |Summary: If Ancestry Composition only used your autosomal chromosomes to calculate Inheritance, both sexes would share 50% with each parent.
 The inclusion of the X chromosome creates an uneven split for males.|